 Taiga is a simple and intuitive project management tool.
 It is suitable for the agile teams.
 There is epic story board on Taiga which opens up a lot of planning opportunities for managers who are managing multiple projects.
 Epics allow you to establish and track hierarchical relationships between user stories on different projects.
 Taigo offers common features of project management tools including setting up a team, maintaining a list of issues, management of tasks and a wiki space.
 Taiga also allows integrations with other tools so your developer can code in any language and integrate the work through API.

-There are several other alternatives to Jira software.
-You can find the comparison between Jira and the alternative tools on the official website of Jira.
+There are several other JIRA alternatives.
+You can find the comparison between Jira and the JIRA alternatives on the official website of Jira.

-You will find a long list of tools for a growing development team over internet.
+You will find a long list of JIRA alternatives for a growing development team over internet.
 ‘One size fits all’ is not the solution in software industry.
 You cannot find the right tool either simply by paying the highest price or adopting the most commonly used tool.
 Instead, you need to analyze your budget, project requirements, team structure, team needs and technical expertise.
-Keeping these parameters in mind, you can shortlist a few tools and decide which one works best for your team.
+Keeping these parameters in mind, you can shortlist a few JIRA alternatives and decide which one works best for your team.

 Each tool serves the needs of a different team.
 Each tool has some pros and cons.
 You only need to identify which tool works best for your team.

 Are you a part of a growing dev team?
 What are your expectations from a project management tool?
-Which tool do you use?
+Which JIRA alternatives you have used?
 Don’t forget to share your experience with us through the comments section below.

 Join 60,000+ Subscribers